scorpjio/zf3-rest-api/README.md

 Now copy this file "vender/multidots/zf3-rest-api/config/restapi.global.php" and paste to root "config/autoload/restapi.global.php"

-If you do not setup at time of package installation then add this 'RestApi' to modules.config.php file.
+If you do not setup at the time of package installation then add this 'RestApi' to modules.config.php file.

 ```php
 return [